Inventory Costing Recalculations

 For example, you receive an order of widgets into inventory.
 The cost of each widget in that shipment affects the costs that show when you sell widgets after the receipt date.
 You might encounter this scenario:

-The average cost of the widgets is calculated from the date of receipt forward.
-If you insert a sales transaction dated prior to the March receipt, the item on that transaction uses the $10 average cost.
+NetSuite calculates the average cost of the widgets from the receipt date forward.
+If you insert a sales transaction dated before the March receipt, the item on that transaction uses the $10 average cost.
 Any sales entered with a date after the March receipt uses the $12 average cost.

 Item records can show the status of cost accounting calculations.
 For more information, see Cost Accounting Status on Item Records.